githubixx/ansible-role-etcd/README.md

 Requirements
 ------------

 This playbook requires that you already created some certificates for etcd (see [Kubernetes the not so hard way with Ansible - Certificate authority (CA)](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-certificate-authority/)).
-The playbook searches the certificates in `k8s_ca_conf_directory` on the host this playbook runs.
+The playbook searches the certificates in `etcd_ca_conf_directory` on the host this playbook runs.

 Role Variables
 --------------

 ```
-# The directory from where to copy the K8s certificates.
+# The directory from where to copy the etcd certificates.
 By default this
 # will expand to user's LOCAL $HOME (the user that run's "ansible-playbook ..."
-# plus "/k8s/certs".
+# plus "/etcd-certificates".
 That means if the user's $HOME directory is e.g.
-# "/home/da_user" then "k8s_ca_conf_directory" will have a value of
+# "/home/da_user" then "etcd_ca_conf_directory" will have a value of
-# "/home/da_user/k8s/certs".
+# "/home/da_user/etcd-certificates".
-k8s_ca_conf_directory: "{{ '~/k8s/certs' | expanduser }}"
+etcd_ca_conf_directory: "{{ '~/etcd-certificates' | expanduser }}"

 # etcd version
 etcd_version: "3.2.13"